Altruistic Ride Sharing: A Framework for Fair and Sustainable Urban Mobility via Peer-to-Peer Incentives: Introduction

-Other techniques have further improved system performance.
-Transfer learning~\cite{alberto_castagna_multi-agent_2022} and attention mechanisms~\cite{li_efficient_2021} have further improved generalization and training efficiency in these frameworks.
-While these models enhance scalability and adaptability, they remain primarily economically motivated, optimizing for revenue, latency, or fleet utilization.
-Wei et al.~\cite{Wei2024Lookahead} developed reinforcement learning approaches for real-time ride matching with lookahead capabilities.
-While these models enhance scalability and adaptability, they remain largely economically motivated, optimizing for revenue, latency, or fleet utilization. \paragraph*{Decentralization and Trust Mechanism} BlockV ~\cite{pal_blockv_2019} attempted to decentralize trust using blockchain technology, while Wang et al.~\cite{Wang2023pdRide} developed privacy-preserving peer-to-peer communication.
-These decentralization efforts, while promising, have struggled to achieve widespread adoption due to complexity and coordination challenges inherent in fully distributed systems. \paragraph*{Socially Driven and Cooperative Paradigms} A growing body of work has investigated ride-sharing driven by social incentives rather than financial ones.
+Urban mobility systems are increasingly strained as rapid urban population growth places growing pressure on road infrastructure, with point-to-point commuting remaining the dominant travel pattern.
+While conventional ride-sharing platforms such as UberPOOL and Lyft Line attempt to reduce inefficiencies through monetary incentives, their optimization objectives are primarily profit-driven rather than community-oriented.
+Carpooling adoption remains limited despite policy interventions, such as high-occupancy vehicle (HOV) lanes~\cite{shoham_multiagent_2008}.
+The primary reason for this is the lack of coordinated, community-driven solutions.
+A growing body of work has investigated ride-sharing driven by social incentives rather than financial ones.
 Ma and Hanrahan~\cite{ma_unpacking_2020} analyzed peer-to-peer communities where shared needs foster more cooperative behavior.
-However, these efforts remained exploratory and lacked systematic integration with learning-based decision-making.
+However, these efforts remained largely exploratory and lacked systematic integration with learning-based decision-making.
 Recent work has begun incorporating fairness considerations into ride-sharing systems.
-Vlachogiannis et al.~\cite{Vlachogiannis2023HumanLight} explored the design of monetary incentives using deep reinforcement learning for ridesharing, while Zhang et al. ~\cite{Zhang2024FairAI} focused on fairness with respect to race and income in travel demand forecasting.
+Vlachogiannis et al.~\cite{vlachogiannis2023humanlightincentivizingridesharinghumancentric} explored the design of monetary incentives using deep reinforcement learning for ridesharing, while Zhang et al. ~\cite{10529943} focused on fairness with respect to race and income in travel demand forecasting.
 Zhou~\cite{Zhou2025RideSharingRec} employed Graph Attention Networks with Opinion Dynamics (OD-GAT) to improve prediction and reasoning of social relationships, enhancing service quality and ride-sharing safety.
-Zhou and Roncoli~\cite{10241664} introduce a joint pricing and matching framework that uses a fairness-aware discount function to maximize platform profit while ensuring equitable fares for passengers. \paragraph*{Contribution} In contrast to existing approaches, our work introduces the Altruistic Ride-Sharing (ARS) model, a fundamentally different paradigm motivated by social incentives rather than profit.
-ARS replaces monetary compensation with a community-oriented exchange system based on altruism points.
-Unlike prior systems—whether heuristic~\cite{manjunath_et_al_care-share_nodate}, centralized~\cite{alonso-mora_-demand_2017}, or MARL-based~\cite{qin_efficient_2020,zhang_multi-agent_2019,zhou_multi-agent_2020,alberto_castagna_multi-agent_2022,li_efficient_2021}—our model emphasizes voluntary role-switching between givers and takers, balancing system load through biologically inspired population dynamics.
+Zhou and Roncoli~\cite{10241664} introduce a joint pricing and matching framework that uses a fairness-aware discount function to maximize platform profit while ensuring equitable fares for passengers.
+Despite these advances, existing approaches largely remain focused on monetary incentives or predictive fairness, leaving the potential of community-driven cooperative ride-sharing largely unexplored.
+This paper introduces Altruistic Ride-Sharing (ARS), a decentralized, peer-to-peer mobility framework in which participants voluntarily alternate between being drivers (givers) and riders (takers).
+The key contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*]